Computer-Science-and-Engineering-GNDEC/Hackathon-1.1/tech_geekers/progress.md

 - Terms and conditions + UI interface.
 - Designing teacher's portal for creating proctored exams for students.
 - We have created calculator for the students.
+- We have added on back pressed icon.
+- we have also added internet connectivity check tool.
+- Now we have added image capture button for students to upload before start examination.